Best time to visit Croatia

 Summer music festivals in Croatia

 Croatian culture heads for the coast in summer.
-Almost every Adriatic town organizes a cultural programme, usually featuring outdoor concerts of pop, classical music or folk.
+Almost every Adriatic town organizes a cultural program, usually featuring outdoor concerts of pop, classical music or folk.
 And Croatia has quite a reputation for hosting some of the best and diverse music festivals in Europe, which are in full swing by July.
 Read our summer festivals section for a round up of events, or check out our annual calendar for a full list.

-When to visit Croatia in the autumn
+When to visit Croatia in the fall

 Visiting Croatia in September – November